hussainahmad1995/memento-ns3-for-NTT/README.md

     $ waf --run "trafficgen --PrintHelp"

-Note: I have not tested this workflow myself for the NTT dataset generation, so I would advise the second method below.
+Note: I have not tested this VSCode environment's settings or workflow myself for the NTT dataset generation, so I would advise the second method below.

 ### Native Docker (Preferred method)